CHAPTER ONE

 “We'll take care of it.
 Follow me.”

-Now here.
-Nowhere.
-Brightly lit room.
-Blaring TV.
-Head pounding.
-Mouth like cotton.
-Three seats down, Alyssa googled ‘shock induced psychosis,’ remembering that she saw this guy during her visit to campus a few weeks earlier.
+Watching him out of the corner of her eye, Alyssa googled ‘shock induced psychosis,’ remembering that she saw him during her visit to campus a few weeks earlier.
 That’s it!
-This is the guy they hired.
+He’s the one they hired.
 Stone.
 Yes!
 Sam Stone?
 No. Sid?
 Close.
 Slade?
 An Arabic name, with an “S” and a “D.” Saeed.
 Saeed Stone.
-She looked to see him hunched over, hands clasped, still transfixed, the old woman was humming, rocking, her eyes locked with his in an alarming mind meld.
+She looked to see him hunched over, hands clasped, the old woman was humming, rocking, her eyes locked with his in an alarming mind meld.
 Say his name, she thought.
 That would shock him more.
 Walk between them.
-It’s not your business.
+It’s not my business.
 Cough loudly.
-It’s not your business!
+It’s not my business!

+The fluorescent lights gradually came into focus, the television forming distinct sounds.
+His head pounded.
+His mouth was like cotton.
+He adjusted his position on the hard plastic chair and breathed in the antiseptic smell of the room.
+Reality reassembled itself piece by piece.
 He sat up and looked around, scanning the room for a water fountain or restroom.
-Across the aisle, the woman with the bloody bandage index finger was scrolling on her phone.
+Across the aisle, three seats down, the woman with the bloody bandage index finger was scrolling on her phone.
 She caught his eye and said, “hello.”

 He forced a smile.
 “Hi,” he said, then looked away.